-The following table shows the dollar range of equity securities owned by our directors in us and in other investment companies overseen by the directors within the family of investment companies managed by our Advisors and its affiliates as of , 2013.
-Investment companies are considered to be in the same family if they share the same investment adviser or principal underwriter and hold themselves out to investors as related companies for purposes of investment and investor services.
+The following table shows the dollar range of equity securities owned by our directors in us [and in other investment companies overseen by the directors within the family of investment companies managed by our Advisor and its affiliates] as of December 31, 2013.
+As of the date of this SAI, there were no other investment companies that are considered to be in the same family of investment companies.